MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/identity-access-policies.md

 > [!NOTE]
 > Requiring the use of multi-factor authentication (MFA) is recommended before enrolling devices in Intune to assure that the device is in the possession of the intended user.
 You must enroll devices in Intune before you can enforce device compliance policies.

 To give you time to accomplish these tasks, we recommend implementing the starting point policies in the order listed in this table.
-However, the MFA policies for recommended and highest security levels of protection can be implemented at any time.
+However, the MFA policies for enterprise and specialized security levels of protection can be implemented at any time.

 |Protection level|Policies|More information|Licensing|
 |---|---|---|---|